julianneitliong/PyBer_Analysis/README.md

 # PyBer_Analysis
-working with python and matplotlib
+working with python and matlplotlib